April 29, 2022

 CRA Tracker: Congressional Review Act in the 117th Congress

 - The Congressional Review Act (CRA) allows Congress to effectively void rules promulgated by federal agencies.

-- This tracker follows the status of CRA resolutions: So far in the 117th Congress, six resolutions of disapproval have been introduced but just two have been advanced through the Senate with no House action so far.
+- This tracker follows the status of CRA resolutions: So far in the 117th Congress, 16 resolutions of disapproval have been introduced.
+Three have been passed through both houses of Congress and signed by the president.

 The Congressional Review Act (CRA) allows Congress to strike down regulations issued by federal agencies.
 If a resolution of disapproval pertaining to a rule is passed by both chambers of Congress and signed by the president, the rule becomes void and the agency that issued the rule cannot issue a rule in “substantially the same form” in the future.